Clan Rising

 What does the surname Joyce mean?

 From Norman French Joyse, itself a form of the Latin gaudium (joy), used as a personal name.
 The Joyces of Galway descend from Thomas de Jorse, a Welsh-Norman knight who settled in west Connacht in the late 13th century with his Bermingham wife.
-Within two generations they were thoroughly Gaelicised — the Irish form Seoighe rendered the original Norman — and they remained one of the great Tribes of Galway, the fourteen Anglo-Norman merchant families that dominated the city of Galway from the 14th to the 17th centuries.
+Within two generations they were thoroughly Gaelicised, the Irish form Seoighe rendered the original Norman, and they remained one of the great Tribes of Galway, the fourteen Anglo-Norman merchant families that dominated the city of Galway from the 14th to the 17th centuries.
+The Joyces took up substantial territory in the rugged country of Iar Connacht, the western mountains and lakes of north Connemara, which became known as Joyce Country (Dúiche Sheoighe), a name still in use for the parishes of Cong and the upper Lough Corrib.

 Where does the Joyce family come from?